Join The Teen Movement to Spread

 TAC is a support and advocacy group for teen patients with HPP, siblings of those with HPP, or teens who have friends or other loved ones with HPP.
 Our program was created to bridge connections between teens with HPP and to provide a platform for teens to speak about HPP to the broader community.

-Next, we want to empower teens to raise their voice about a rare disease that often does not get enough attention.
-Teens who have first-hand experience with HPP are in the best position to advocate for the disease.
-Rather than leave it to the adults, teens can directly reach out to local politicians to garner federal support, or fundraise and spread awareness within their schools and communities.
+We empower teens to raise their voices about a rare disease that often does not get enough attention.
+Teens who have first-hand experience either living with HPP or being a friend or family member of someone with HPP are in the best position to advocate for the disease.
+Teens can reach out directly to local politicians to ask for support, or fundraise and spread awareness within their schools and communities.

 Do you or someone you love have hypophosphatasia?
 Do you want to connect with other teens going through similar experiences, raise awareness, or compete in fun challenges to win prizes?

 Apply now to be part of the team!